Process to Build

 Occupancy Permit Issued by the City

-The two things to consider when determining if your lot is eligible for a Garden Suite are zoning and lot size.
-Most lots in Edmonton do allow Garden Suites.
-Use this table to determine if your lot is eligible for a Garden Suite.
+The two things to consider when determining if your lot is eligible for a Backyard House are zoning and lot size.
+Most lots in Edmonton do allow Backyard Housing.
+Use this table to determine if your lot is eligible for a Backyard Housing.

 Create Concept Plan & Organize financing

-Before submitting your application for a Garden Suite, you must have a concept plan of what you are planning on building.
-If you don't have design experience yourself, this is where you would want to reach out to a builder or designer with Garden Suite experience so that they can help with your concept plan.
+Before submitting your application for a Backyard Housing, you must have a concept plan of what you are planning on building.
+If you don't have design experience yourself, this is where you would want to reach out to a builder or designer with Backyard Housing experience so that they can help with your concept plan.
 This is the stage at which you would also want to reach out to a builder and mortgage specialist at your financial institution to speak with them about financing your suite.
 A builder can help you determine the costs associated with building a suite.

 Infill Pre-Application Meeting